gradle/gradle/design-docs/ide-integration.md

 - ~~Multiproject java project build with different target levels per subproject.~~
 - Project that is not a Java project.
 - ~~throws meaningful error for older Gradle provider versions when requesting EclipseProject.getJavaSourceSettings().getTargetRuntime()~~
-- ~~throws meaningful error for older Gradle provider versions when requesting EclipseProject.getJavaSourceSettings().getTargetLanguageLevel()~~
+- ~~throws meaningful error for older Gradle provider versions when requesting EclipseProject.getJavaSourceSettings().getTargetCompatibilityLevel()~~

 #### Open Issues